ltdrdata/ComfyUI-Inspire-Pack/README.md

     * `KSampler (Inspire)`: ComfyUI uses the CPU for generating random noise, while A1111 uses the GPU.
 One of the three factors that significantly impact reproducing A1111's results in ComfyUI can be addressed using `KSampler (Inspire)`.
         * Other point #1 : Please make sure you haven't forgotten to include 'embedding:' in the embedding used in the prompt, like 'embedding:easynegative.'
         * Other point #2 : ComfyUI and A1111 have different interpretations of weighting.
 To align them, you need to use [BlenderNeko/Advanced CLIP Text Encode](https://github.com/BlenderNeko/ComfyUI_ADV_CLIP_emb).

+## Credits

+ComfyUI/[ComfyUI](https://github.com/comfyanonymous/ComfyUI) - A powerful and modular stable diffusion GUI.

+ComfyUI/[sd-webui-lora-block-weight](https://github.com/hako-mikan/sd-webui-lora-block-weight) - The original idea for LoraBlockWeight came from here, and it is based on the syntax of this extension.

+LucianoCirino[efficiency-nodes-comfyui](https://github.com/LucianoCirino/efficiency-nodes-comfyui) - The `XY Input` provided by the Inspire Pack supports the `XY Plot` of this node.

+Fannovel16/[comfyui_controlnet_aux](https://github.com/Fannovel16/comfyui_controlnet_aux) - The wrapper for the controlnet preprocessor in the Inspire Pack depends on these nodes.